carldelfin/dotfiles/README.md

 # dotfiles?

 [Dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments) are hidden files often used to configure applications and various system settings.
-This repo contains my own dotfiles, currently based on [Pop_OS!](https://pop.system76.com/) Linux.
-For a general introduction to dotfiles, check out [GitHub does dotfiles](https://dotfiles.github.io/). :warning: **This repo is slowly but surely being re-built.** Use anything you find here with caution.
+This repo contains my own dotfiles, currently based around [Pop_OS!](https://pop.system76.com/) Linux.
+For a general introduction to dotfiles, check out [GitHub does dotfiles](https://dotfiles.github.io/).
+My dotfiles are the result of years of tweaking and constantly changing things.
+It works for me, but may not work for you.
+Thus, review the code and remove things you don’t want or need. **Do not** blindly use my dotfiles or run `install.sh` unless you know exactly what your are doing.

 ## Installation